 Should You Clean French Bulldogs Ears?
 Yes!
 Did you realize that it is strongly advised that you check your French Bulldogs’ ears at least once a week as a key component of your Frenchies health care regimen?

 In so doing, you can quickly spot any issues, such as infection or ear mites that may require ear cleaning.
 For most French Bulldogs, having their ears cleaned is only done now and again.

 However, this may become a regular job for dogs with floppy ears, dogs that like to swim, or dogs with ongoing allergies.

 Because French Bulldogs have large bat-shaped ears, their ear is subjected to many environmental allergens, plant material, grime, and dirt.

-Considering that some French bulldogs have a greater propensity to suffer from allergic reactions due to the poor immune responses and brachycephalic features, you should pay heed not only to the cleaning of their ears but also to the cleanliness of their folds.
+Considering that some French bulldogs have a greater propensity to suffer from allergic reactions due to the poor immune responses and brachycephalic features, you should pay heed to the cleaning of their ears and the cleanliness of their folds.

 Can You Over Clean your French Bulldogs ears?

 Yes.
 Although it is necessary to clean your Frenchies ears when required, over-cleaning can irritate the ear canal and cause infections.
 A few French Bulldogs with healthy, clean ears may never have to clean their ears.

 Get Your French Bulldog Use To Ear Cleaning.